raspberrypilearning/time-to-make/en/step_1.md

 ## What you will make

 Make a spinning selection wheel with cardboard and a stepper motor.
 The selection wheel will reveal one of four options each time it turns.

 You can design your own selection wheel to help you in lots of different ways!
-For example, your selection wheel could:
+For example, yours could:
 - Ask quiz questions
 - Give yes or no answers
 - Generate story ideas